tchassijordan/stock-monitoring-dashboard/README.md

 pnpm start
 ```

-The should be launch on port `8080`
+The should be launch on port `8080`.

+### Usage

+Once you open up the app on port `8080`, you should see stock table and filter/search area.
+You can sort any column on the table by simply click on the column title/head.